swiftlang/swift-experimental-string-processing/Documentation/Evolution/DelimiterSyntax.md

 ### Extended delimiters `#/.../#`, `##/.../##`

-A regex literal may be surrounded by an arbitrary number of balanced pound characters.
-This is a somewhat similar to the raw string literal syntax introduced by [SE-0200], and allows a regex literal to use forward slashes without the need to escape them, e.g:
+Backslashes may be used to write forward slashes within the regex literal, e.g `/foo\/bar/`.
+However, this can be quite syntactically noisy and confusing.
+To avoid this, a regex literal may be surrounded by an arbitrary number of balanced pound characters.
+This changes the delimiter of the literal, and therefore allows the use of forward slashes without escaping.
+For example:

 ```swift
 let regex = #/usr/lib/modules/([^/]+)/vmlinuz/#
 // regex: Regex<(Substring, Substring)>
 ```

-Additionally, it allows for a multi-line mode when the opening delimiter is followed by a new line.
+The number of pounds may be further increased to allow the use of e.g `/#` within the literal.
+This is similar in style to the raw string literal syntax introduced by [SE-0200], however it has a couple of key differences.
+The escaping rules for backslashes do not change, and a multi-line mode is entered when the opening delimiter is followed by a newline.

 #### Escaping of backslashes